Male Dog Penis And Sheath Discharge

 “No appointment needed,” I explained to Gus’ master.
 All male dogs have a yellow-green discharge.
 It’s actually coming from the sheath, not the penis.
 Quantity can vary from undetectable to a drop, but it’s all normal.”

-The material, which looks much like pus to the naked eye, is actually made of cells and lubricant fluid that surrounds the penis inside its protective sheath.
+The material, which looks much like pus to the naked eye, is actually made of cells and lubricant fluid in the prepuce that surrounds the penis inside its protective sheath.
 It has a pungent, acrid smell and will sometimes be noticed where a male dog has lain.

 Discharges from the sheath with other characteristics, such as blood, or a large volume of material that resembles pus, would be a cause for concern.